Jean-Patrick Manchette: Major novels

 Out of 1976 came "Le Petit Bleu de la Côte Ouest" (3 to Kill / West Coast Blues).
 In this novel, Georges Gerfaut, an ordinary corporate executive, witnesses a murder, and unwittingly becomes a target for the killers.
 He abruptly leaves his family and his oh-so-perfect life for a while, before returning to the fold once his brutal adventure has ended.
 Brimming with references to West Coast jazz and full of memorable set pieces, this novel is a landmark in Manchette's output.

 Next came Fatale, the story of Aimée Joubert, a female killer-for-hire who shatters the apparent quietness of a small seaside town with devastating results.
 The book was rejected by the Série Noire as too literary and released as a mainstream novel.
 Manchette qualified this as an "experimental novel" more than a thriller.

 In 1981, he wrote The Prone Gunman (La Position du tireur couché), based on a classic Noir theme.
 Martin Terrier, a young hitman eager to retire, becomes a victim of the world he lives in.
 His attempted return to his home town ends up in mayhem, and his glamorous image is destroyed as he loses the woman he loves, the money he saved, the one friend he has left, and finally, his marksmanship.
 The novel has been translated from French into English by poet and editor, James Brook, and was published by City Lights Publishers in 2002 (ISBN 9780872864023).
 "The Prone Gunman" was named "Top Mystery Book of 2002" by the New York Times Book Review.
 In 2015, the novel was made into a film called The Gunman, directed by Pierre Morel, starring Sean Penn, Javier Bardem and Peter Franzen.

 In the following years, while being regularly named by the press as the father of the neo-polar, Manchette no longer published novels, but kept writing for film and television, translating novels and writing articles on the detective novel and on film.
 He believed he had gone full circle with his last novel, which he conceived as a "closure" of his Noir fiction.
 Manchette explained in a 1988 letter to a journalist:

 " After that, as I did not have to belong to any kind of literary school, I entered a very different work area.
 In seven years, I have not done anything good.
 I'm still working at it."

 In 1989, finally having found new territory he wanted to explore, Manchette started writing a new novel, La Princesse du Sang (Ivory Pearl), an international thriller, which was supposed to be the first book in a new cycle, a series of novels covering five decades from the post-war period to present times.
 He died from cancer before completing it.
+He died in Paris.